Coefficient of determination: Adjusted R2

 Inserting the degrees of freedom and using the definition of R2, it can be rewritten as:

-where p is the total number of explanatory variables in the model, and n is the sample size.
+where p is the total number of explanatory variables in the model (excluding the intercept), and n is the sample size.

 The adjusted R2 can be negative, and its value will always be less than or equal to that of R2.
 Unlike R2, the adjusted R2 increases only when the increase in R2 (due to the inclusion of a new explanatory variable) is more than one would expect to see by chance.
 If a set of explanatory variables with a predetermined hierarchy of importance are introduced into a regression one at a time, with the adjusted R2 computed each time, the level at which adjusted R2 reaches a maximum, and decreases afterward, would be the regression with the ideal combination of having the best fit without excess/unnecessary terms.

+The adjusted R2 can be interpreted as an instance of the bias-variance tradeoff.
+When we consider the performance of a model, a lower error represents a better performance.
+When the model becomes more complex, the variance will increase whereas the square of bias will decrease, and these two metrics add up to be the total error.
+Combining these two trends, the bias-variance tradeoff describes a relationship between the performance of the model and its complexity, which is shown as a u-shape curve on the right.
+For the adjusted R2 specifically, the model complexity (i.e. number of parameters) affects the R2 and the term / frac and thereby captures their attributes in the overall performance of the model.